-At the end of Year 6, children sit tests in:
+At the end of Year 6, children sit tests in three subjects:

 - Spelling, Punctuation and Grammar

 These tests are both set and marked externally, and the results are used to measure the academy’s performance (for example, through reporting to Ofsted and published league tables).